 Yes, it will be necessary to provide evidence of the disrepair.
 Photographs and video evidence are particularly useful.
-We will also need to show that you notified your landlord about the issue.
-If you sent your landlord text messages or emails in which you explain the problem, then we can produce this as evidence.
+We will also need to show that you notified your housing association or council about the issue.
+If you sent your housing association or council text messages or emails in which you explain the problem, then we can produce this as evidence.

 We may also want to gather further evidence in support of your claim.
 For instance, if you suffered a physical injury, we might request a medical report.
 We may also work with surveyors and other professionals to strengthen your case.

 Can I claim if I no longer live in the property?